-At the time of this writing, the CBA defined salaries for sabbatical leaves are:
+The CBA defined salaries for sabbatical leaves are:

 - one semester at full salary, or - one academic year at one-half of full salary.
 An adjunct faculty member's salary shall be based on the average of the member's workload during the previous academic year.